 For example: A teacher constantly picks on a pupil because she supported another pupil’s racial harassment claim against a teacher colleague.

-Over the past three years we have advised a small number of people (17) with potential complaints on race discrimination in education.
+Each year we have advised a small number of individuals with potential complaints with potential complaints on race discrimination in education.